Top 100 Content Marketing Question: How to keep content relevant?

 Here’s how that process looks:

 Start by gathering buyers’ questions.
 Aim to collect 1,000 or more verbatim questions, stated in buyers’ exact words.
-Here are 14 ways to do so:

 - Talk to customers face to face in a retail store or a place of business.